State Capitol Commission (SCC)

 The State Capitol Commission (SCC) was created by the Legislature in 1986 (TCA 4-8-301) to formulate and develop a plenary master plan and program for the adaptive restoration and preservation of the State Capitol, including the building and contiguous grounds.
 That role was expanded in 1998 to include the Bicentennial Mall and the monuments and other permanent fixtures in the park.
 Consistent with the master plan, the SCC's responsibility is to establish policy controlling the furnishings, governing maintenance and use of the Capitol, and to approve all modifications and improvements.

-The State Capitol Commission meets on an as-needed basis and do not have standing meeting dates.
+The State Capitol Commission meetings are scheduled on an as-needed basis and do not have standing meeting dates.

-- Agendas will be posted prior to the meeting on the Meeting Agenda page.
+- State Capitol Commission Agendas will be posted prior to a meeting on the Meeting Agendapage.

-- Minutes can be found on the Meeting Minutes page with tab title SCC Minutes.
+- State Capitol Commission Meeting Minutes can be found on the Meeting Minutes page with tab title SCC Minutes.

 - Membership Information